Canner/wren-engine/ibis-server/README.md

 - Install [casey/just](https://github.com/casey/just)
 - Install [pre-commit](https://pre-commit.com) hooks: `just pre-commit-install`
 - Execute `just install` to install the dependencies
-- Execute `just maturin` to make rust be a python dependency.
 - Execute `just test` to run the tests
 - Create `.env` file and fill in the environment variables